SBLC Managed Buyer and Sell Programs Are Scams

 4. Upfront Fees and Hidden Costs

-5. Vague Promises of “Family Offices” and Private Bankers
+5. Vague “Family Offices” and Private Bankers

 How SBLCs Work in Reality